-Net and Gross: These accounts are invested in various passive DFA mutual funds and Free Market mutual funds according to the objective of the management style and rebalanced periodically.
+Net and Gross\: These accounts are invested in various passive DFA mutual funds and Free Market mutual funds according to the objective of the management style and rebalanced periodically.
 Actual results of accounts under Matson Money's management may have been materially different from results shown herein because of differences in the inception date of the account and restrictions.
-Results are time-weighted and dollar-weighted and are net of transaction costs and gross and net of investment advisory fees, asset based custodial fees and other administrative fees.
-Performance results and comparative indices Benchmarks assume reinvestment of dividends and income plus capital appreciaties.
-These market 192 have not been included because Matson Money began managing clients' funds in 1992 and results are not for one full year.
-None of these market indices have the same asset allocation mix as any of the Matson Money Portfolio Styles.
-These market 192 have not been indicators of various sectors of the market.
+Results are time-weighted and dollar-weighted and are net of transaction costs, investment advisory fees, and any custodial fees.
+Performance results and comparative indices Benchmarks assume reinvestment of dividends and income plus capital appreciation.
+Results for 1992 have not been included because Matson Money bega managing clients' funds in 1992 and results are not presented for these market indices have the same asset allocation mix as any of the Matson Money Portfolio Styles.
+These market data are not presented for comparison purposes; rather, they are presented as general indicators of various sectors of the market.
 Market comparisons are calculated from DFA Returns Software.
 CRSP is the Center for Research & Securities Pricing, University of Chicago.
 All investing involves risks and costs.
 Your advisor can provide you with more information about the risks and costs associated with specific programs.
 No investment strategy (including asset allocation and diversification strategies) can ensure peace of mind, assure profit, or protect against loss.
 This booklet is based on the views of Matson Money, Inc. Other persons may analyze investing from a different perspective.
-Nothing included herein is intended to infer that the approach proficio shown.
-These reports contain GIPS Report for each performance.
-Index performance returns do not reflect any management fees, transaction costs or expenses.
-In addition, the index is unmanaged and not available for direct investment; therefore is performance does not reflect the expenses associated with the management of an actual portfolio.
+Nothing included herein is intended to infer that the approach to investing espoused in this booklet will assure any particular results.
+This booklet must contain GIPS formance does not reflect the expenses associated with the management of an actual portfolio.

-This graph demonstrates the GIPS returns of the above composites over the relevant time period compared to the GIPS defined benchmarks of various indexes.
-The results represent back-tested historical performance of the composite.
+This graph demonstrates the GIPS verified returns of the above composites over the relevant time period compared to the GIPS defined benchmarks of various indexes.
+The results represent back-tested historical performance of the composites.
 Inherent limitations of back-tested performance are discussed in the endnotes.
-The graph is provided for educational purposes only and no representation is made that you would achieve similar results.
+The graph is provided for illustrative purposes only and no representation is made that you would achieve similar results.
 The indices/benchmarks referenced above are described more fully in the endnotes.
 Indices are unmanaged, cannot be invested in directly and their returns do not represent the performance of any actual fund or transactions and do not include management fees, transaction costs or expenses.
-See endnotes for GIPS Report and additional information.
+See endnotes for GIPS performance disclosures and additional information.
+Past performance is no guarantee of future success.

-Portfolio characteristics is included as supplemental information to the GIPS Report.
-Copyright @ 2023 Matson Money, Inc..
+Portfolio characteristics is included as supplemental information to the GIPS disclosure page.
+Copyright @ 2021 Matson Money, Inc..